DFE-Digital/GITISContent/docs/Technical/README.md

 * **edit_secrets** - This will extract the secrets stored in Azure Key Vault and enable the user to edit them.

-* **install** - Takes the templates and applies the secrets and pushes the script files to Google Apps Scripts,
+* **install** - Takes the templates and applies the secrets including setting the current project (development or production) in the `.clasp.json` project file.

+* **deploy** - Runs the install target and then pushes the script files to the selected Google Apps Scripts project.

 * **storage_create** - Creates an Azure Storage account using the ARM template, adds a container and enables the static website.